lukeoson/lukeoson-mkdocs/docs/Hire-Me/index.md

     - [x] Cisco & Aruba Greenfield Enterprise Systems Architecture.
 Smart Buildings & IoT.

-        :material-arrow-right:_I made the decision for move on from Lloret.
+        :material-arrow-right: _**I made the decision** to move on from Lloret.
 I'm looking for something more inspiring that embraces the paradigm shift toward Automated Infrastructure as Code._

         >:material-alpha-s-box: Network Design mapping Client Specifications to constraints.
         >:material-alpha-m-box: Requirements delivered in strict adherence to defined budget.
         >:material-alpha-a-box: Managed multitudinous stakeholders expectations.
+Technical Management.
         >:material-alpha-r-box: Built a frame of reference for future project pipelines.
         >:material-alpha-t-box: Delivered in strict adherence to defined timeline.